Backup plans for full time house sitters during Covid-19 Pandemic

 We'd love to hear more from you about how your life has been affected either positively or negatively... drop us a comment below to let us know!

-Vanessa & her partner Ian are full-time British travelers and house sitters who have published the online publication House Sitting Magazine since 2016.
+Vanessa & Ian are full-time British travelers and house sitters who have published the online publication House Sitting Magazine since 2016.
 They provide numerous resources for the community as they continue their explorations and slow travel adventures across the globe.
 You can find out more about their house sitting lifestyle here or at LongTermHouseSitters.com